Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Experiments

-For the last one we implement more computational effective algorithm that works directly with matrices as briefly discussed in the section \ref{sec:linear_kmd}.
-For the first two algorithms we choose optimal parameter \(R^2\) empirically, and for the parameter of the kernel we perform a grid-search.
+For the first two settings we choose a good value of the parameter \({\overline{R}}^2\) and the parameter of the kernel by performing a grid-search.
+For the last setting, we implement a more computationally efficient algorithm that works directly with matrices as briefly discussed in Section \ref{sec:linear_kmd}.

-We will compare our approach with two algorithms, described in \cite{dvinskikh2020stochastic}: \begin{itemize} \item Gradient descent with gradients of regularized Wasserstein distance, computed by Sinkhorn algorithm; \item Mirror descent with gradients of non-regularized Wasserstein distance, computed by solving a dual OT problem via linear programming; \end{itemize} We will refer to the first approach as a Sinkhorn-based and to the second as a direct LP-based.
+We compare our approach with two algorithms, described in \cite{dvinskikh2020stochastic}: \begin{itemize} \item Gradient descent with gradients of the regularized Wasserstein distance computed by Sinkhorn algorithm with stabilization \cite{schmitzer2019stabilized}; \item Mirror descent with subgradients of non-regularized Wasserstein distance computed by solving the dual OT problem via linear programming solver. \end{itemize} We refer to the first approach as Sinkhorn-based and the second one as direct LP-based.

-\paragraph{Gaussian measures.} To compare convergence we consider the auxiliary dataset of randomly generated Gaussian measures.
-The main reason is an ability to compute the true barycenter over the distribution \cite{delon2020wassersteintype}.
+\paragraph{1-d Gaussian measures.} To compare convergence we consider an auxiliary dataset of randomly generated Gaussian measures.
+The main reason to choose this dataset is the ability to compute the true {\(\W_2\)-}barycenter of the distribution \cite{delon2020wassersteintype}.
 We generate 10000 1-d Gaussian measures \(\mathcal{N}(\mu,\sigma^2)\) with \(\mu\) sampled from \(\mathcal{N}(1,4)\) and \(\sigma\) sampled from \(\operatorname{Exp}(1/2)\).
 The true population barycenter for this distribution over Gaussian measures is \(\mathcal{N}(1,4)\), since the expected value of \(\mu\) is 1 and the expected value of \(\sigma\) is 2.

-After it, for each measure we consider it discretization over the segment \([-10;10]\) with \(n=300\) point masses.
-On the first step we consider distributions over mean and variance with much more general support to generate measures that could be called outliers, and make this model closer to applications.
+After that, for each measure, we consider its discretization over the segment \([-10;10]\) with \(n=300\) point masses.
+In the first step, we consider distributions over mean and variance with much more general support to generate measures that could be called outliers, and make this model closer to applications. {Our goal is to compute approximate \(\W_2\)-barycenter using these discrete measures.}

-As a measure of performance we choose \(\W_2\)-distance to true barycenter.
-We notice that we do not have convergence guarantees in this metric for our algorithms, however, it is one of the very limited number of ways to evaluate barycenters in the online approach where the expectation can not be expressed analytically.
+As a performance measure we choose \(\W_2\)-distance to the true barycenter.
+We notice that we do not have convergence guarantees in this metric for our algorithms.
+However, this is one of the very limited number of ways to evaluate the quality of a barycenter approximation in the online approach where the expectation can not be expressed analytically.